crimsonredmk/ArchLinuxARM-TouchPad/README.md

 *This is a quick-start guide for people in a hurry who just want to run Arch Linux ARM on their HP TouchPad.*

-*If you're interested in building everything from the ground up, see "building.txt".*
+*If you're interested in building everything from the ground up, see "Building.md".*

 ### Credits ###
 - jcsullins and everyone from moboot